The Correct Way to Savor White Tea: Master These Tips and You’ll Be an Aroma Expert!

 Let's use Silver Needle as an example.

-Regardless of whether you're using a gaiwan or a clay pot to brew white tea, you should first warm the pot and cups.
+Regardless of whether you're using a or a purple clay pot to white tea, you should first warm the pot and cups.
 After warming the pot and cups, take advantage of the heat and pour the prepared dry tea into the pot, cover it, and gently shake it a few times.
 Use the residual heat to warm the tea for a moment.
 When you lift the lid, you'll smell the distinctive downy aroma of Silver Needle.

 Don't linger at this point.
 While the pot is still warm, continue with the brewing.
 After brewing, cover the pot and start smelling the aroma on the lid.